1st Horse (Skinner's Horse): Interwar period

 After World War I, the cavalry of the British Indian Army was reduced from thirty-nine regiments to twenty-one.
 On 18 May 1921, the two regiments of Skinner's Horse were amalgamated at Sialkot with the new title of the 1st Duke of York's Own Skinner's Horse.
-Formerly The 1st Duke of York's Own Lancers had been a class regiment made up entirely of Hindustani Mussalman (Muslim) troopers, while the 3rd Skinner's Horse had consisted of one squadron each of Jat Sikhs, Jats, Rajputs and Ranghars (Muslim Rajputs).
-After the amalgamation, the new regiment would only consist of only three Squadrons: Rajputs, Rangars and Jats.
-The Jat Sikh Squadron, which had been part of the 3rd Skinner's Horse for 72 years, was disbanded.

 Each of the squadrons was equipped with one Hotchkiss gun and with .303 Short Magazine Lee–Enfield rifles.
 The machine gun troops of the Headquarters Squadron were equipped with the .303 Vickers machine gun.
 The traditional sillidar-system of most of the cavalry was abolished shortly after World War I and Indian troopers were now provided with government horses rather than having to provide the animals themselves in return for a higher rate of pay.
 The Skinner's Horse accordingly acquired the status of a fully regular regiment of the British Indian Army and received standard government-issue equipment for all purposes.